 based on which we compute the SRM by averaging across all scanpaths and over all time instances:

-$\mathrm{SRM}$ is scaled to lie within $[0,100]$, with a larger value indicating higher consistency.
+SRM is scaled to lie within $[0,100]$, and a larger value indicates higher consistency.

-\textbf{Heatmap} reflects the salient areas that users pay attention to, and can be considered as a spatial aggregation of scanpaths.
-To generate dynamic heatmaps for omnidirectional videos, we apply the density-based spatial clustering (DBSCAN) algorithm~\cite{Ester1996_DBSCAN} to scanpaths of all subjects, and define fixations as the cluster centroids that span at least $200$ ms~\cite{Chao2020_Audio-Visual}, during which the gaze direction remains roughly unchanged.
+\item \textit{Heatmap} reflects the salient areas to which users pay attention and can be considered as a spatial aggregation of the scanpaths.
+To generate dynamic heatmaps for omnidirectional videos, we apply the density-based spatial clustering (DBSCAN) algorithm~\cite{Ester1996_DBSCAN} on the scanpaths of all subjects.
+Fixations are defined as the cluster centroids that span at least $200$ ms~\cite{Chao2020_Audio-Visual}, during which the gaze direction remains relatively unchanged.
 Noisy fixation points will be automatically filtered out.
-For each second of the video clip, we compute a fixation map by DBSCAN.
+For every second of the video sequence, we compute a fixation map by DBSCAN.
 The saliency of each location in the fixation map is determined by the total spherical (\ie, great-circle) distances from the location to all fixation points~\cite{Xu2019HeadPrediction}, normalized by the computed maximum distance.
-To compare the similarity of two heatmaps, we follow~\cite{Sitzmann2018Saliency_in_VR} and use PLCC as the quantitative measure.
+To compare the similarity of two heatmaps, we follow Sitzmann \etal~\cite{Sitzmann2018Saliency_in_VR}, and use PLCC as the quantitative measure.